Drew Ogletree

 Andrew Ogletree (born July 28, 1998) is an American professional football tight end for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Findlay Oilers and Youngstown State Penguins.

 Early life

 Ogletree grew up in Dayton, Ohio and attended Northridge High School, where he played football and basketball.

 College career

 Ogletree began his college career at the University of Findlay.
 Over the course of three seasons, he caught 54 passes for 785 yards and 10 touchdowns.
 He transferred to Youngstown State University after his junior year.
 Ogletree caught 28 passes for 282 yards as a senior.

 Professional career

 Ogletree was selected by the Indianapolis Colts in the sixth round, 192nd overall, of the 2022 NFL draft.
 On August 18, 2022, Ogletree was placed on injured reserve after suffering a torn ACL in training camp.

-In Week 4 of the 2023 season, he scored his first NFL touchdown against the Rams.
-He finished the 2023 season with nine receptions for 147 yards and two touchdowns in 12 games and nine starts.
+In Week 4 of the 2023 season, Ogletree scored his first NFL touchdown against the Los Angeles Rams.
+He finished the season with nine receptions for 147 yards and two touchdowns in 12 games, including nine starts.

+Ogletree made 15 appearances (five starts) for Indianapolis during the 2025 season, recording four receptions for 27 yards and one touchdown.
+On December 27, 2025, Ogletree was placed on season-ending injured reserve due to a neck injury suffered in Week 16 against the San Francisco 49ers.

+On March 13, 2026, Ogletree re-signed with the Colts on a one-year contract.